 Every 2 years, or the date your Bermuda Nursing Council registration expires if that comes first, and you are registered as a skilled caregiver or NA or RN.

 What if I am already registered as a Nursing Associate or Nurse?

-This registration is separate from the Bermuda Nursing Council registration which is giving you permission to practice nursing or nurse associate duties.
-This registration is specific to providing care in a person’s private home and receive government reimbursements on behalf of the person’s home care benefits.
-But if you are planning to register for home care as a skilled caregiver (NA, GA) or Nurse (RN, EN) then your Bermuda Nursing Council registration MUST be current.
+This registration is separate from the Bermuda Nursing Council registration and specific to providing care in a person’s private home.
+But if you are planning to register for home care as a skilled caregiver (NA, GA) or Nurse (RN, EN) your BNC registration MUST be current.

-What if my registration as a nursing associate or nurse has lapsed?
+What if my registration with the as a nursing associate or nurse has lapsed?

 Okay, I have been approved as a home care provider.
 How do I get paid?

 As a home care provider your payments for service should be determined as part of the service care agreement you make with a client.
 Your payments may come from more than one source depending on your client.
 For those clients with HIP, FutureCare, DFA and, or War vet home care benefits service claims are submitted to the Health Insurance Department.
 Go to : https://www.gov.bm/personal-home-care-benefit for details, and forms you will need.

 You may also need to submit invoices to your client for any charges not covered by their home care insurance/government benefits.
 Your invoices need to show for each time period: the total amount charged, the amount reimbursed from their government benefit, and the remaining balance due.